OPP kick off annual fall seatbelt compliance campaign. Do you buckle up?

 - Related Read: Distracted Driving Laws In Canada

-Statistics like these are why every fall the OPP remind motorists to buckle up with their Fall Seat belt Campaign.
+Statistics like these are why every fall the OPP remind motorists to buckle up with their fall seatbelt campaign with the support of the provincial government.

 Who doesn't buckle up?